rust-stuco/lectures/week5/slides.md

 # Super Traits

-Rust doesn't have "inheritence", but you can define a trait as being a superset of another trait.
+Rust doesn't have "inheritance", but you can define a trait as being a superset of another trait.

 ```rust
 trait Person {